maumelas1234/maumelas1234/README.md

 👋 Hi there!
-I'm Tshifhiwa Maumela
+I'm Tshifhiwa

     👀 👩‍💻 🔭 Passionate about software engineering and development🌱 I’m currently mastering Python ,C++, C#, Ruby, Flutter, HTML,CSS and JS,MySQL.
     🌱 I recently completed a degree in computer sciences, enhancing my understanding of various facets within the field.